Websoft9Archive/ansible-bt/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common troubleshooting of using BT for your reference:
+We collect the most common troubleshooting of using aaPanel for your reference:

 > Many troubleshooting is closely related to the Server, if you can confirm troubleshooting is related to Cloud Platform, please refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)